-This line of inquiry reflects a very strategic sense for the changes that are coming and the pace of those changes.
-Where many institution may offer online learning, and still have various forms of online learning in their vision documents, they have yet to take the leap that as online becomes a primary way to engage students, meet their financial objectives and reinvent their role for a connected world, they may have to rethink their strategies.
+This line of inquiry reflects a very strategic sense of the changes that are coming and the pace of those changes.
+Where many institutions may offer online learning, and still have various forms of online learning in their vision documents, they have yet to take the leap that as online becomes a primary way to engage students, meet their financial objectives and reinvent their role for a connected world, they may have to rethink their strategies.

 Read this paragraph:

 “The whole model hinges on excellent assessment, a rock-solid confidence that the student has mastered the student-learning outcomes,” the memo says.
 “If we know with certainty that they have, we should no longer care if they raced through the course or took 18 months, or if they worked on their courses with the support of a local church organization or community center or on their own.
 The game-changing idea here is that when we have assessment right, we should not care how a student achieves learning.
 We can blow up the delivery models and be free to try anything that shows itself to work.

 This tells me that Southern New Hampshire president Paul J. LeBlanc is ready, and by writing his “thinking paper” readying his team, for a deep strategic conversation about not only the vision of the institution but its mission and value proposition as well.